mhamroz/terraform-bootcamp/labs/lab1/README.md

 PS C:\Users\Administrator\Desktop\terraform-bootcamp\labs\lab1\intro>
 ```

-In the summary terraform will flag the changes which will be executed to existing infrastructure with `terraform apply` command.
+To sum it up, terraform will flag the changes which will be executed to existing infrastructure with `terraform apply` command.

-You can see that 2 new resources "iosxe_vlan" "vlan51" and "iosxe_vlan" "vlan51" on C9k device will be created.
+You can see that 2 new resources "iosxe_vlan" "vlan51" and "iosxe_vlan" "vlan52" on C9k device will be created.

 Let's run `terraform apply` command now.
 Terraform will ask to confirm changes, you can do this by typing `yes`: